explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 1: Large AI models

 Developers working with large AI models can store these models once and access them across multiple web applications.
 By using the COS API, models can be stored under their hashes and retrieved with user consent, minimizing repeated downloads and ensuring file integrity.
-An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35&nbsp;GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
+An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) (1.35&nbsp;GB) model [`g-2b-it-gpu-int4.bin'`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
 Another example is Google's [Gemma 1.1 7B](https://huggingface.co/google/gemma-1.1-7b-it) model `gemma-1.1-7b-it` (8.60&nbsp;GB), which can be [run in the browser](https://research.google/blog/unlocking-7b-language-models-in-your-browser-a-deep-dive-with-google-ai-edges-mediapipe/).

 ### Use case 2: Large database files and offline storage archives

-Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00&nbsp;GB)](https://geocode.earth/data/whosonfirst/combined/).
-Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89&nbsp;GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
+Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2`](https://geocode.earth/data/whosonfirst/combined/) (8.00&nbsp;GB).
+Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim`](https://library.kiwix.org/#lang=eng&category=wikipedia) (109.89&nbsp;GB) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
 Storing such files once in the COS API has the advantage that multiple web apps can share the same resources.

 ### Use case 3: Large Wasm modules

-Web applications that utilize large Wasm modules can store these modules using COS and share them across applications.
+Web applications that utilize large Wasm modules can store these modules using COS and access them across different origins.
 This enables efficient sharing of resources between applications, reducing redundant downloading and improving performance.
-Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than 2M requests in total.
+Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than 2M daily requests in total.

 | Request (`https://gstatic.com/flutter-canvaskit/`)                                                                                                                           | Size   | Hosts | Requests |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----- | -------- |